pastnetworks/pastnetworks.github.io/index.md

 ## At a glance

-* Annual 4-day summer school in Barcelona
+* Annual 4-day summer school in Barcelona 16-19 June 2026
 *	Teaching the theory and practice of network research
 *	For those studying the human past (historians, archaeologists, classicists, …)
 *	No prior computational skills required, but willingness to learn